- Distinguish between positive directions and negative directions.

 For mobile infants and toddlers, staff members teach the foundations of self-control by helping children learn to explore safely and begin soothing themselves.
 To keep the child and others safe, there may be times when staff members need to help the baby stop a certain behavior.
 Perhaps the baby is pulling someone’s hair or trying to wiggle out of the stroller safety harness.
 According to Zero to Three (2009), you should help staff members focus on redirecting the baby’s attention: Set limits clearly and firmly, but do not get angry.
 For example, you might teach a staff member to say, “That hurts Bryson’s head.
 Let’s pull on this squishy ball.”
 The staff member might distract the child who is trying to escape the stroller by pointing out an interesting animal, offering him something to hold, or singing a song together.
 Mobile infants respond well to guidance techniques that:

-For preschoolers and school-age children, redirection means providing acceptable alternative to problematic behaviors.
+For preschoolers and school-age children, redirection means providing acceptable alternatives to problematic behaviors.
 Consider these examples:

-When a staff member notices frequent challenging behavior, help the staff member recognize her or his own role in that behavior.
+When a staff member notices frequent challenging behavior, help the staff member recognize their own role in that behavior.
 Frequent behavior is likely a sign that some change needs to be made.
 Encourage the staff member to consider the following redirection strategies:

-• Help bored children find something interesting to do.
+- Help bored children find something interesting to do.
 Help staff members notice when challenging behavior is likely to occur and take preventive steps.
-If a child is wandering around with nothing to do, point it out to a staff member and help her offer the child suggestions (“The art area is open, Braden.
+If a child is wandering around with nothing to do, point it out to a staff member and help them offer the child suggestions (“The art area is open, Braden.
 Would you like to paint?”)

 Behavior-Support Planning

 It is beyond the scope of this lesson and course to teach you everything you need to know about positive behavior support planning.
-However, there are excellent resources available to help you do this important work.
-For early childhood programs, you can explore the resources available through the National Center for Pyramid Model Innovations (NCPMI, which has merged with the Technical Assistance Center on Social Emotional Intervention, or TACSEI).
-There is more information about this in the Apply section.
+However, there are also excellent resources available to help you do this important work.
+For early childhood programs, you can explore the resources available through the National Center for Pyramid Model Innovations (NCPMI) that can be found in the Apply section.
 If you will be responsible for facilitating behavior support plans, take some time now to learn about your role by visiting: http://challengingbehavior.cbcs.usf.edu/Pyramid/pbs/index.html

 Here is a brief summary of what you will learn:

-• Behavior support is a team-based process.
+- Behavior support is a team-based process.
 You may be responsible for convening a team of family members, teachers, administrators, and specialists.
-If the child is school-age, he or she may be involved as well.
+If the child is school-age, they may be involved as well.

-Watch this video to see how a Training and Curriculum Specialist begins the positive behavior support planning process with a team.
+Watch this video to see how a Training & Curriculum Specialist begins the positive behavior support planning process with a team.

 Involving Families

-All staff, regardless of age group or position, should have an understanding of how to facilitate meetings with a family whose child has challenging behavior.
+All staff, regardless of age group or position, should have an understanding of how to facilitate meetings with a family when there is a concern about a child’s behavior.
 There are several things to keep in mind to help yourself and staff members facilitate these meetings (adapted from the Center on the Social and Emotional Foundations for Early Learning):

-• Emphasize that your focus will be to help the child develop the skills needed to be successful in the classroom or program.
-The child needs instruction and support.
+- Emphasize that your focus will be to help the child develop the skills needed to be successful in the classroom or program.

 When referring a family to an outside agency or other resource, it is important to have the correct information about the agency’s purpose and services.
 It is helpful if you have a personal contact at the agency so there is a name the parent can use when they initiate contact.
 For some families, it may be helpful to offer to go with them if they are unsure about how to approach an agency.